Fonemine/documentation/cpq_admin.md

 * **HAS_CAT(productCode [, productGroup])**: Returns true if there is a product in the given category in the named group.
 If the group name is blank, then this is for all missing.
 This is basically just a shorthand for `(CAT_COUNT(productCode, productGroup) > 0)`.
 * **QTY([productGroup])**: Returns a the sum of the quantities of all products in the named group.
 If the group name is missing, then this is for all groups.

 ###  7.3.
-Built-in Formula Variables
+Built-in  Variables

-One can access any attribute, group, or CPQ-computed value using the formula and naming syntax described in the previous section.
+One can access any attribute, group, or CPQ-computed value using the naming syntax described in the previous section.
 In the CPQ system, all the variables and values in the entire Quote is stored as a JSON object with nested fields.
 The top level JSON object will contain data for the entire quote.
 Each attribute or product group (line items array) defined for the quote will be a field in this JSON object.
 So, a standard JSON notation can be used to refer to any variable contained in the quote using nested level references for hierarchy.
 In general, for non-primitive system or input variables, say, **arrays**, a JSON-object notation can be used to refer to variables inside them.
 For example: **line_items[1].cpq_quantity** will refer to the value of the Quantity field of the 2nd line item added in the Quote.
 By convention, the names of all CPQ-specific inputs will be prefixed with or contain 'cpq_'.
 Users are free to define their own inputs (variables) in **Product UI Layouts** or **Quote UI Layouts** with names that do not have 'cpq_' in them.

 #### 7.3.1.
 Quote Level System Variables